 The building gets its name from The Victoria and Albert Museum in London, the inspiration for its design.
-The exquisitely built Albert Hall is housed in the centre of Ram Niwas Garden.
-Swinton Jacob conceptualised and designed it using styles from Indo-Sarcenic architecture.
+The exquisitely built Albert Hall is housed in the center of Ram Niwas Garden.
+Swinton Jacob conceptualized and designed it using styles from Indo-Saracenic architecture.

 The Lakshmi-Narayan Temple, or the Birla Temple, as it is more popularly known as, is located at the base of Moti Dungari.
 Built on an elevated platform, this comparatively modern temple is built entirely of white marble and dominates the skyline of south Jaipur.

 One of the most wonderful sights in Jaipur is the beautiful Jal Mahal or Lake Palace.
 The light, sand coloured stone walls and the deep blue of the water make for a wonderful contrast.
 The palace appears to float in the Centre of Man Sagar Lake, its magnificent exteriors can be enjoyed.

 Nahargarh Fort sits proudly on a ridge of the Aravalli Hills, creating an impressive northern backdrop to the city of Jaipur.
 It was constructed during the reign of Jai Singh in 1734, expanded in 1868.Nahargarh, which means abode of tigers, defending Jaipur against attacking enemies.

 About 15 kilometers from Jaipur, Jaigarh Fort was built by Sawai Jai Singh II sometime in the early 18th century amidst the arid, rocky and thorn-scrub covered hills.
 Despite its ancient construction, it still retains most of its imposing appearance.
 Visitors can see the world’s largest cannon.